 Bollywood's Most Influential Film Maker, Yash Chopra, Receives Honorary Professorship from Trinity College Dublin, Marking 100 Years of Bollywood Film

-Bollywood’s most influential film maker andfounder of Yash Raj Films, Yash Chopra, received an Honorary Professorship from Trinity College Dublin at a special event in Mumbai on the occasion of the 100th anniversary of Bollywood film earlier this month.
-The prestigious award, which recognises Mr Chopra’s outstanding contribution to Indian cinema, popular culture, globalisation and cultural exchange, was conferred on the veteran filmmaker by the university’s Vice Provost for Global Relations, Professor Jane Ohlmeyer.
+Bollywood’s most influential film maker and founder of Yash Raj Films, Yash Chopra, received an Honorary Professorship from Trinity College Dublin at a special event in Mumbai on the occasion of the 100th anniversary of Bollywood film.
+The prestigious award, which recognises Mr Chopra’s outstanding contribution to Indian cinema, popular culture, globalisation and cultural exchange, was conferred on the veteran filmmaker by the university’s Vice President for Global Relations, Professor Jane Ohlmeyer.

 Speaking at the event in Mumbai Professor Ohlmeyer commented: “Yash Chopra is one of the most influential filmmakers of our time.
 This Honorary Professorship pays tribute to a dazzling career that has spanned five decades during which Mr Chopra has succeeded in breaking down geographical barriers by enamouring his Indian audience with overseas locations and bringing Indian cinema to the forefront of the global entertainment industry.
 This award has also promoted the possibility of a Bollywood module being developed for students at Trinity College Dublin’s School of Drama, Film and Music, further strengthening Irish educational ties with India.”

 To coincide with the movie launch and to celebrate Trinity College Dublin’s lead role in the film, a delegation from the university hosted a screening of Ek Tha Tiger in five Indian cities (Mumbai, Bangalore, Chennai, Calcutta, and Delhi) this August.
 At each screening over 200 school children, their parents, teachers and alumni of the College attended to see Trinity College Dublin’s Bollywood debut.
-At these events movie goers were introduced to the range of educational opportunities available at Trinity College Dublin.
+At these events movie goers were introduced to the range of educational opportunities available at Trinity College Dublin, one of Europe’s leading universities and a world leader in many disciplines.